Construction Examples

 What's the lead time?

-It takes about six months to get the equipment ordered, prepped, and ready to ship.
+It can take 4 months or more to get the equipment ordered, prepped, and ready to ship.

 How long does it take to install a bowling alley?